-You should select the thread type to use for a given set of transactions together with the BIND parameters for the corresponding plan.
-This is because the BIND parameters determine whether a number of activities are related to the thread or to the transactions.
-For advice on selecting BIND parameters, see "Selecting BIND options for optimum performance" on page 30.
+To optimize performance, select the thread type to use for a set of transactions together with the BIND parameters for the corresponding plan.

+Selecting the thread type and BIND parameters together is important because the BIND parameters determine whether a number of activities are related to the thread or to the transactions.
+For more information, see "Selecting BIND options for optimum performance" on page 26.